emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 The Identity-Hint TLV is used only as a guide to selecting which inner methods to use.
 This TLV has no other meaning, and it MUST NOT be used for any other purpose.
 Specifically. server implementations MUST NOT compare the identities given this TLV to later identities given as part of the inner methods.
 There is no issue with the hint(s) failing to match any subsequent identity which is used.

+The Identity-Hint TLV MUST NOT be used for server unauthenticated provisioning.
+This TLV is only used as a hint for normal authentication.

 The Identity-Hint TLV is defined as follows:

 ~~~~